madison24/movieAPI/readme.md

 # Server-side API

-### myFlix API  will provide users with access to information about different movies, directors, and genres.
+myFlix API  provides users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ## Screenshot
 ### Postman - return a list of all movies